juanmb/nextdriver/README.md

 ## Compiling

+The library AstroLib, wich is part of this project, must be installed in the libraries directory of Arduino.

 The code can be compiled and uploaded to the Arduino using `make`.
 The provided Makefile requires [Arduino-Makefile](https://github.com/sudar/Arduino-Makefile) to work.
 In Debian/Ubuntu/Mint, you can install it with